nostrumbiodiscovery/pele_platform/docs/build_docs/source/errors/index.rst

 Remove the residue
 +++++++++++++++++++++

 If the hetero molecule is **not necessary** to study your system, the easiest way to handle this is to **remove it from the PDB file**.
-Similarly, you can ignore the warning, it will not halt the simulation.
+Similarly, you can ignore the warning, but PELE is likely going to crash because it will miss the template.

 Parametrize manually